Warnings: mild description of violent murder, references to sexual assault.

 Jin Zixuan stayed right where he stood, knowing not how to proceed.

-For weeks now he had anticipated that day to the point of sleeplessness.
+For weeks now, he had anticipated that day to the point of sleeplessness.
 As soon as Meng Yao had voiced the idea of organizing a hunt to keep up tradition—as soon as he had understood what it would mean to invite all the great sects—he had lent him his support.
 He had helped his father and half-brother prepare everything.
-He had trained with bow and sword to learn again how to compete, knowing that his experience of fighting had been tainted by war, that he should not strike to kill this time.
+He had trained with bow and sword to learn again how to compete, knowing that his experience of fighting had been tainted by war, that he should relearn to strike without the intent to kill.

 He had known that Wei Wuxian would be coming, and he had been eager for it.
 Although there had been no time to talk to him on the day he had stormed into the Tower and threatened Jin Zixun, Jin Zixuan had not forgotten the promise he had made himself after the Lotus Pier had burned.